hashicorp-community/tf-helper/README.md

 Terraform Enterprise API: https://www.terraform.io/docs/enterprise/api/index.html

-In particular, the `tfe pushconfig` and `tfe pushvars` commands replaces and extends the functionality of the deprecated `terraform push` command.
+In particular, the `tfh pushconfig` and `tfh pushvars` commands replaces and extends the functionality of the deprecated `terraform push` command.
 You can use it to upload configurations, start runs, and change and retrieve variables using the new Terraform Enterprise API.
 These scripts are not necessary to use